Even before the pandemic, cost optimization has been a top priority for businesses.

 What to Avoid When Optimizing Business Costs

 Unfortunately, a Gartner survey revealed that 43% of cost optimization initiatives fail.
+Cost optimization takes a strategic, ongoing approach to maximize business value.
 There are several reasons why this happens.
 For one, businesses set goals that are too ambitious.
 Moreover, these organizations don’t get buy-in from executives or they don’t have a clear strategy.

-So, if you’re aiming for cost efficiency, you need to prepare a roadmap.
+So, if you’re aiming for cost optimization, you need to prepare a roadmap.
 You need to carefully assess your current processes and determine the strategies that will work best for you.